 - There are varying levels of trust between webchat and chatbots — users feel more comfortable with the knowledge that someone is sitting at the other side of the screen (webchat) than “speaking to a robot” (chatbot).

 - It provides an intuitive interface — the chatbot concept works quite well with users of a lower digital confidence, thanks to a simple interface of question and answer functionality.

-In conclusion, our team found that whilst a chatbot wasn’t suitable for this need and audience that we were exploring, there is a strong user case for this channel to assist people of a lower digital confidence.
+In conclusion, our team found that whilst a chatbot wasn’t suitable for the need and audience that we’ve been exploring in this project phase, there is a potential user case for this channel to assist people of a lower digital confidence.

 Some potential further opportunities surrounding chatbots could be around efficient ways for local authorities and central government to gather simple information from those who are less likely to use technology to access services.